 There are also additional protections under the Equality Act for any kind of bullying or harassment related to race, faith, gender, sexuality, age and disability.

-Have the details ready.
 Make sure you are able to give an account of what has happened and the impact it has had on your child.
-Use our school bullying log to keep records of what’s happened.
-Be ready to name the problem: our Facts About Bullying page gives you the vocabulary you need.
+Use the Kidscape log and school contact record to keep records of what’s happened.
+Be ready to name the problem: our Facts about bullying page gives you the vocabulary you need.

 Headteachers have powers to discipline behaviour that has happened outside of school hours and most schools will take cyberbullying very seriously - particularly if you can show the impact it is having on your child both during the school day, and at home.

 Meeting with the school

 Start the meeting by being clear that you want to work together to stop the bullying situation and that your goal is for your child to feel safe and happy in school.
 It’s okay to be sad, but try not to raise your voice or get angry.

 Explain to the school what you need from them for the bullying to stop, and for your child to get the help they need.

 The Kidscape log and school contact record includes how to document your interactions with the school.
 Fill it out together at your meeting.

 If your child is not in the meeting, make sure you share their views and hopes and tell your child about agreed next steps.
 This will reassure them, and they can let you know if your action plan isn’t being followed through.

 What if the school doesn’t seem to be taking action?

-Don’t panic.
 This is frustrating, but it’s not the end of the road.
-There’s things you can do next.
+There are things you can do next.